aljawaid/Glancer/README.md

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

 Glancer lets you quickly jump to a project, task or comment through a search bar at the bottom of the screen.
-Following the 'Getting Things Done' methodology, productive users can glance in and out of tasks, comments and projects across the interface.
+Following the ['Getting Things Done' - GTD](https://en.wikipedia.org/wiki/Getting_Things_Done) methodology, productive users can glance in and out of tasks, comments and projects across the interface.

 Features